About the Program

 - Translate analytic results into practical information for planning and evaluating public health interventions and policies and promoting standards for early childhood healthcare.

-- Share findings with toddler health stakeholders, including health care providers, educators, and parents.
+- Share findings with stakeholders, including health care providers, educators, and parents.

 Who are the partners in CUBS?

 The primary partner in CUBS is Alaska PRAMS.
 Both PRAMS and CUBS reside in the Maternal and Child Health (MCH) Epidemiology Unit of the Section of Women's, Children's and Family Health at the Alaska Division of Public Health (DPH).
 The CUBS program is federally funded by the Title V, MCH Block Grant.
 A local steering committee for both PRAMS and CUBS is composed of a multi-disciplinary mixture of individuals from the public and private sector, representatives of Alaska Native Corporations, and the academic community.
-PRAMS sends a survey to approximately one of every six mothers of newborns in Alaska, and CUBS attempts follow-up with all mothers who completed PRAMS.
+CUBS also partners with many programs in the Division of Public Health and the Alaska community to produce fact sheets and other publications that use CUBS data.

 How are data collected?